obé Fitness Review: What You Should Know

 But, for those who are seeking the commitment of signing up for a group studio class but don’t want to invest in special equipment, obé might offer an ideal compromise for getting in your workouts.

 It’s clear to us that obé is offering a subscription workout program that should appeal to many people.
 The classes are designed to mimic the experience of a boutique studio, and there are hundreds of workouts to choose from.

 obé believes that creating a sense of accountability is critical for workout success, so the program lets subscribers “reserve” their spots in live classes and add them to their calendar.
 Fourteen classes are available for streaming each day, and their length of 28 minutes is meant to keep them convenient for busy schedules.

-We couldn’t find many reviews of obé online, but the reviews we read were positive and praised the video quality, instructor exuberance, and convenience and variety within the workouts.
+Online reviews for obé Fitness are overwhelmingly positive and praise the video quality, instructor exuberance, and convenience and variety within the workouts.